Suitable for: Sole traders on government support programs who are completing their income tax return

-As a sole trader, if you've been a recipient of alternative sources of income from the government's COVID-19 support programs in the last few months of the financial year, you should be aware of the effect of this on your income tax return.
+As a sole trader, if you've been a recipient of alternative sources of income from the government's COVID-19 support programs in previous financial years, you should be aware of the effect of this on your income tax return.

 As a sole trader, any JobKeeper payments you have received will be treated as regular income when you complete your income tax return.
 This also means these payments are taxed at the same rate as your normal income.